SchulzLab/KREATION/README.md

 * Config file for oases assembler
 ```
 #Program Name
-oases_pipeline.py
+oases_pipeline_2.py
 #Output file name
 transcripts.fa
 #Minimum K
 -m 21
 #Rest of the command
 -d "/path-to-the-fasta-file/MAQC_Combined.fasta_corrected.fa" -p ""
-#Max k
--M
 ```
-Note: To use oases assembler please use the oases pipeline script provided with this package.
-For this type the following command in your command prompt:
+Note: The current version has an inbuilt merge function.
+Also the default value for max kmer is 31.
+To avoid this KREATION requires that the users use the modified version of oases pipeline (supplied with this package).
+To do this type the following command in your terminal.
 ```
 export PATH=/path-to-KREATION/oases/:$PATH
 ```
+The modified version does not require a max kmer value and also does not implement the oases merge function.

 * Config file for SOAPTrans assembler